ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 If a collection has been signed by the Galaxy server, the server will provide ASCII armored, detached signatures to verify the authenticity of the MANIFEST.json before using it to verify the collection's contents.
 You must opt into signature verification by :ref:`configuring a keyring <galaxy_gpg_keyring>` for ``ansible-galaxy``, or by providing the path with the ``--keyring`` option.

-To import a public key into a keyring for use with ``ansible-galaxy`` use the following steps.
+To import a public key into a keyring for use with ``ansible-galaxy`` use the following step.

 .. code-block:: bash